MVA Problem Solver

 So if the insurer is not making a decision and not informing you whether further information is required or why there is a delay try sending a letter to the Insurance company or call the insurance company and make a note of the call.
 To do so use our Request for progress on claim after insurer’s failure to reply Sample Letter.
 If this does not work you can send a letter of complaint to Insurance Code Compliance.
 Use our sample letter generator here.

 The above complaint should assist in getting a response.
-However, if this is unsuccessful you can lodge a dispute in the Financial Ombudsman Service.
+However, if this is unsuccessful you can lodge a dispute in the Australian Financial Complaints Authority (AFCA).
 Use our Insurance Code Complaint Sample Letter.

 If you on the other hand you suspect that you are being investigated you should get legal advice immediately.
 For further information on investigations read our What can I do if I am investigated on an insurance claim?
 Fact Sheet or call us on the Insurance Law Service on 1300 663 464.